 - Click or tap the drop-down button of SDA to select the desired source of the data channel.
-Available sources include analog channels CH1-CH4. - Click or tap the input field of SDA Thre and use the pop-up numeric keypad to set the threshold of the data channel.
+Available sources include analog channels CH1-CH4 or digital channels D0-D15.
+D0-D15 are available only when the digital channel probe is connected. - Click or tap the input field of SDA Thre and use the pop-up numeric keypad to set the threshold of the data channel when an analog channel (CH1-CH4) is selected as the source.
 You can also use the corresponding multipurpose knob to set the value.